clearwater-trust/beautiful-jekyll/_posts/2019-12-19-the-dod-is-a-jobs-program-for-morons.md

 Our Nation’s Treasury has been stolen.

 ## How do you know the Corporate State has infiltrated the Government?
-Because nobody wants perpetual war, domestic surveillance, militant police, yet, we have all of these things.
-Your representative democracy is sold/failed.
+Because nobody wants perpetual war, domestic surveillance, militant police, yet, we have all of these things. **Your representative democracy is sold/failed**.

 Image Credit
 Corporate Takeover